kadivar/laravel-passport-sms-grant/README.md

 ## Example

-Here is what a `User::byPassportSmsRequest()` method might look like...
+Here is what a `User::byPassportSmsGrantType()` method might look like...

 ​```php
 /**